markjwill/cryptoBot/readme.md

 ## Summary:
 The goal of this project is to get hands on experience with a time series forecasting machine learning model.
 Major steps includes:
  1. Collecting a unique data set from a meaningful real world source
- 2. Cleaning data and computing additional features
+ 2. Cleaning data and computing additional features, and doing feature experimentation
  3. Building and training several models to have predictive power at multiple time intervals
  4. Visualizing model degrees of success and data optimization to measure performance
  5. Putting the model into a production environment where the predictions are used in real time